Configuration¶

 context_messages — Number of recent channel messages to fetch as context when the bot is triggered in a group channel (default: 25, set to 0 to disable).
 Only applies to group/server messages, not DMs.

-channel_log — Persistent JSONL logging of all visible channel messages (enabled by default):
+channel_log — Persistent JSONL logging of all visible channel messages (disabled by default):

 channels: